superjuho/droppe-xmas-shop/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# THIS VERSION OF THE PROJECT IS NOT OPTIMISED FOR MOBILE SCREENS !

+## To test project, clone or download

-In the project directory, you can run:
+In the droppe-xmas-shop directory, you can run:

 ### `npm start`